Texas Sports Betting

 Texas must overcome two major hurdles to legalize sports betting.
 First, it must gather the political willpower to pass new legislation.
 Social conservatives hold considerable sway in the Texas legislature, and they aren’t enthusiastic about expanding gambling.

 The lack of political will remains the most significant challenge Texas sports betting proponents must overcome.
-Lawmakers who support legalizing Texas sports betting face significant opposition from the Texas GOP itself, which opposes all gambling expansions.
+Lawmakers who support legalizing Texas sports betting face considerable opposition from the Texas GOP itself, which opposes all gambling expansions.
 Item 153 from the Texas GOP platform states plainly:

 153. Gambling: We oppose the expansion of legalized gambling.

-Despite the challenges, Texas remains a prime target for the sports betting industry with numerous pro sports teams, a massive fan base and a population of approximately 30 million.
-In addition, previous legislation had the support of a group including the Dallas Cowboys, Dallas Mavericks, Houston Rockets, DraftKings, FanDuel, and Penn National.
-Proponents have gained additional allies since, with former Governor Rick Perry becoming a spokesman of the Texas Sports Betting Alliance and Dallas Cowboys owner Jerry Jones coming out in support of legal online betting in Texas.
+Proponents have gained additional allies since then, with former Governor Rick Perry becoming a spokesman for the Texas Sports Betting Alliance and Dallas Cowboys owner Jerry Jones coming out in support of legal online betting in Texas.

 The American Sports Betting Coalition has estimated that a legal and competitive Texas sports betting market could add $1.7 billion to the annual economy and create more than 9,300 jobs.
 Opponents believe the social and financial costs associated with expanded gambling would outweigh any economic benefits.